 In a word, yes.
 Yes, food can interfere!
 Most specifically, an overly acid or alkaline system (ph) can affect some stimulants’ effectiveness.

-For example, citric acid and antacids can mean the difference between a stimulant working—or not.
+For example, citric acid and antacids and high/low ph can mean the difference between a stimulant working—or not.
 This bears thinking about, because many Americans consume an extremely acid diet (e.g. soda, meat, cheese, chocolate, pasta, beer, wine, most grains, etc.).
 Antacids in the U.S. alone are a $5 billion (with a b) market.

 Grapefruit juice can also create problematic interactions with stimulants and many other medications.
 Chemicals in grapefruit can interfere with the enzymes that break down (metabolize) the medication in your digestive system.
 That means the medication may stay in your body for too short or too long a time.
 When a medication breaks down too quickly, it has insufficient time to work.
 A medication that stays in the body too long may build up to potentially dangerous levels.